SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing

 To evaluate model performance, we report accuracy, precision, sensitivity, specificity, and F1 score.
 Precision and F1 score are computed using macro averaging, which assigns equal weight to each class.
 We additionally report balanced accuracy, defined as the average of sensitivity and specificity.
 Balanced accuracy and sensitivity are treated as the primary evaluation metrics, as they better capture performance under class imbalance, with sensitivity reflecting the model’s ability to correctly identify interaction windows.

 As baseline models for interaction detection, we used MobileNetV1 \cite{mobile_nets} and YAMNet \cite{YAMNet}, two publicly available architectures that are widely used across mobile and audio-based prediction tasks.
 MobileNetV1 contains approximately 3.3 million parameters and is optimized for mobile and embedded devices.
-YAMNet is built on MobileNetV1 and pretrained on more than 2 million YouTube videos spanning 521 audio event classes (e.g., conversation), as described earlier.
 We adapted the baseline development procedures described in \cite{Liang2023-gi}, which also evaluated these architectures for interaction-related tasks.

 For YAMNet, we implemented the ``YAMNet + FC'' baseline from \cite{Liang2023-gi}, in which three fully connected layers are trained on YAMNet embeddings.
 Specifically, embeddings were averaged across each 15-second window, and the resulting vector was used as input to the fully connected classifier.
 For MobileNetV1, we trained the model from scratch, adapting the general approach described in \cite{Liang2023-gi}.